Prag8855/aab/content/guides/work-visa.md

     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
 You might not get a work visa without it.[^1]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
-        You must [registered your address](/glossary/Anmeldung) to get this document.
-If you don't have it, your lease and [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) might be enough.
+        You must [register your address](/glossary/Anmeldung) to get this document.
+If you don't have it, your lease and [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) are sometimes enough.
 At least bring proof that you have a [*Bürgeramt* appointment](/guides/anmeldung-in-english-berlin#get-a-burgeramt-appointment).[^5]
 - [ ] **Occupation practice permit** (*Berufsausübungserlaubnis*)
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **Translations**